Trying Marijuana for Fibromyalgia Pain

 The FDA approved a medication called dronabinol (Marinol) for the treatment of nausea and vomiting associated with chemotherapy, and its scope was later approved to be used with AIDS patients.

-Next page: Sarah’s perspective on fibromyalgia marijuana treatment.
+Next page: Sarah’s perspective on medical marijuana for fibromyalgia.